 For general information about the Education Department, please contact:

-Or, complete our request for information.
+Or, complete our Contact Form.

 Kathryn Baldwin, MIT Director (2016-17), Assistant Professor of Science Education and Educational Foundations.
 Kathryn received her BS and MS in Geology from Washington State University and an EdD in Curriculum and Instruction – Science Education from Washington State University in 2007.
 Kathryn’s research interests focus on science education, earth science education, environmental and sustainability education, outdoor learning, science teaching self-efficacy, problem and place based learning.